AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a graduate student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>.
-My research focus is primarily deep learning and I have experience in designing and developing deep learning models to approach real-life problems using graph machine learning.
+My research focus is primarily deep learning and I have experience in developing deep learning architectures that approach real-life problems specifically using graph neural networks.
 I am fortunate to get an opportunity to work with  Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a> on the Graph Anomaly Detection problem since Fall 2022. </p>

 <p align="justify">